How to Become a Content Reviewer (Skills, Education, Tips)

 Content Reviewer Pay or Salary Expectation

-While ZipRecruiter reports that the average salary for a content reviewer job in the United States is around $42,575 per year, this number can widely fluctuate based on the variables outlined below.
+While ZipRecruiter reported that the average salary for a content reviewer job in the United States is around $78,000 per year, this number can widely fluctuate based on the variables outlined below.

 Factors Affecting Your Content Reviewer Pay